lucy3/char-rnn-tensorflow/joke_prep/README.md

 ## Questions

-- Is there a humor neuron, similar to this [sentiment neuron](https://blog.openai.com/unsupervised-sentiment-neuron/)?
+- If this worked better, could there be a humor neuron, similar to this [sentiment neuron](https://blog.openai.com/unsupervised-sentiment-neuron/)?
 - How do I tune this model? (e.g. how to evaluate the quality of these outputs?)

 ## Disclaimer